eduardovra/eduardovra.github.io/_drafts/ps1-cpu-pipeline.markdown

 So the abstraction never really disappeared, it just moved.
 The hardware declined to hide the pipeline, and the toolchain hides it instead.
 And you can switch that off when you're writing a boot ROM and want to deal with the raw machine.

-### Show me the code
+### What this means for the emulator

-So, what does all of this mean for an emulator?

-The good news, and the thing that took me the longest to believe, is that **you don't have to simulate the five pipeline stages**.
-Only the two places where the overlap is *observable*.
-Everything else is invisible, so you get to keep the same one-instruction-at-a-time interpreter loop you'd write for a 65816, with about ten lines of extra state.
+The good news is that **you don't have to simulate the five pipeline stages**.
+Only the two places where the overlap is observable have to be reproduced, and everything else is invisible from the outside.
+This means we can keep the same one-instruction-at-a-time interpreter loop we'd write for a 65816, adding about ten lines of extra state.

 #### Two program counters